If you haven’t already introduced yourself, fill this out.

 Competitive footage is great, provided there are enough forehands in there.
 Hitting footage and ball-machine footage also work.
 Unedited footage is best (SwingVision is fine, just don’t delete points).

-Upload to a google product, and share the links with us.
+Upload to a google product, and share the links in DMs.
 YouTube (unlisted) and google drive are best.
 Google has the best video player which allows both frame-by-frame, easy skipping, and slow-mo.
 I will ask you to re-upload otherwise.

 When you sign up, we’ll do an initial review and I’ll recommend exactly what to focus on.
 Then, weekly, we’ll touch base.
 Over the course of the week, drop things in messages as they come up, and film anything you want me to take a look at.